pytorch-ignite/pytorch-ignite.ai/src/how-to-guides/04-fastai-lr-finder.md

 criterion = nn.CrossEntropyLoss()
 ```

 We will first train the model with a fixed learning rate (lr) of 1e-06 and inspect our results.
-Let's save the initial state of the model and the optimizer to restore them later for comparision.
+Let's save the initial state of the model and the optimizer to restore them later for comparison.

 ```python